Advanced-Reactor-Thermal-Hydaulics-Lab/ART_website/content/authors/quanz/_index.md

 - Alumni
 ---

-Zhengting Quan is a Ph.D. student and Ross Fellow at Purdue University.
-He is currently working on experimental and numerical investigations of two-phase flows.
+Zhengting Quan is currently a post-doctoral fellow at the University of Missouri.